webhintio/hint/docs/contributor-guide/how to/common-rule-scenarios.md

 ## Ignore connectors

-If your rule does not work propertly with certain connectors you can use the property `ignoreConnectors` so it is not run if using them.
+If your rule does not work properly with certain connectors you can use the property `ignoreConnectors` so it is not run when they are used.

 <!-- eslint-disable no-unused-vars, object-curly-newline -->